pbmiranda/aws_web_automation/README.md

 	clickByXPath("//ul//a//span[normalize-space(text())='Eletronics']//ancestor::a");

  ## typeByXPath - find by xpath and type
-    Pass the xpath strategy
+    Pass the xpath and the text to be entered.. typeByXPath("//div[2]/div/form/div[3]/div/span/input","IPhone");
-	typeByXPath("//div[2]/div/form/div[3]/div/span/input","IPhone");

 ## Test Data
 The files containing the test data are located in /resources/test_data.
-For each file we specify the same test method name (e.g. sortByScenarios.csv).
+Each file name has the same name as the test method (e.g. sortByScenarios.csv).
-The fields are sperated by "|".
-The last field is the assertion, the others fields depend on the test case.
+The fields are separated by "|".
+The last column field is the assertion, the other fields depend on the test case.

 ## Scenarios
-Four scenarios are avaible, class TestAWSWeb:
+Four scenarios are available, class TestAWSWeb:
- - sortByScenarios: navigate to a specific product and then sort by using all options available
+ - sortByScenarios: navigate to a specific product and then sort by all available options.
- - amazonPrimeScenarios: navigate to a product and select "Get It by Tomorrow" or "Get It in 2 Days"
+ - amazonPrimeScenarios: navigate to a product and select "Get it by tomorrow" or "Get it in 2 days".
- - mainFilterCategoriesScenarios: navigate to a product and select each of main caterogy filter ("Brands->Samsung", "Item Condition->New",etc)
+ - mainFilterCategoriesScenarios: navigate to a product and select any of the main category filters ("Brand- > Samsung", "Item condition- > New",etc)
- - searchBarScenarios: select differents departaments in the search bar and then search for a product
+ - searchBarScenarios: Select different departments in the search bar and then search for a product.

 ## Docker
 In this section, let's execute our automation using Docker.